Keyboard shortcuts

 • Use dedicated Redis monitoring users with minimal permissions

-• Run agent as non-root user
+• Run radar-collector as non-root user

 Resource Usage